ByteRookie/AGS_Service/README.md

   - `AGS Service Preferred Primary Speaker`: Highlights the preferred primary speaker in each active room, which is selected based on the priority configured for each speaker.
   - `AGS Service Source`: Notes the source of the audio stream that is currently being played.
   - `AGS Service Inactive TV Speakers`: Lists the inactive speakers that are associated with a TV device.
   - `AGS Schedule`: Defines when AGS should be active.
 When this schedule is off the service will not start playback unless an override is detected.
-This schedule entity uses the native Home Assistant schedule helper.
+The entity is built using Home Assistant's native `Schedule` helper.

 - Switches:
   - `(Room Name) Media`: Manually controls whether a room is active or not.
 A switch is automatically created for each room configured within the AGS Service.